 1. Form of Payment Service annuity - Life annuity Formula annuity - Five year certain and life annuity.
 Members who terminated vested are assumed to take a refund of contributions if it is more valuable than their deferred benefit.
+For members who die with between 5 and 20 years of service before reaching age 65, their surviving spouse is assumed to take the lump sum benefit if it is more valuable than the annuity.
 2. Marital Status a.
 Percent married b.
 Spouse's age 85% married Females assumed to be two years younger than males.
 3. Administrative Expense Investment return is assumed to be net of investment and administrative expenses.
-4. Commencement age for deferred vested benefit Age 62

-5. Cost of Living Adjustment Service annuity - None Formula annuity -2.25% per annum, compounded annually, for members hired before January 1, 2013.
-1.00\% per annum, compounded annually, for members hired on or after January 1, 2013.
+4. Commencement age for deferred vested benefit Age 62 5.
+Cost of Living Adjustment Service annuity - None Formula annuity -2.25% per annum, compounded annually, for members hired before January 1, 2013.
+1.00% per annum, compounded annually, for members hired on or after January 1, 2013.
 6. State Contribution State contributions for the current plan year are assumed to be contributed in a lump sum on the July 1 following the plan year end.
 These amounts from the prior plan year are treated as a contribution receivable on the plan's financial statements.